SAP/devops-docker-neo-cli/CONTRIBUTING.md

 ## Developer Certificate of Origin (DCO)

-Contributors will be asked to accept a DCO before they submit the first pull request to this projects, this happens in an automated fashion during the submission process.
+Contributors will be asked to accept a DCO before they submit the first pull request to these projects, this happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).

 ## Contributing with AI-generated code